Dive into the milky blue water at Blue Lagoon geothermal spa, and enjoy the relaxation and beauty of this magical place.

 ● Comfort Admission - A two-hour stop at the Blue Lagoon, entrance to the lagoon, a towel, complimentary silica mud mask and one drink of your choice.

-● Premium Admission - A four-hour stop at the Blue Lagoon, entrance to the lagoon, a towel, bathrobe and slippers, one drink of your choice, silica mud mask, a second mask of your choice, optional restaurant reservation and sparkling wine if dining.
+● Premium Admission - A four-hour stop at the Blue Lagoon, entrance to the lagoon, a towel, bathrobe and slippers, one drink of your choice, silica mud mask, the second mask of your choice, optional restaurant reservation and sparkling wine if dining.

 ● Retreat Spa Admission - A six-hour stop at the Blue Lagoon, entrance to the lagoon, access to the Retreat Spa for 4 hours, private changing room (price is per changing room, 1 or 2 guests sharing), The Blue Lagoon Ritual, Retreat Lagoon, skincare amenities, access to the Spa Restaurant and first drink of your choice.
 Age limit for Retreat Spa Admission is 12 years.